0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/my-first-transaction.md

 If your setup fails, see [Troubleshooting](#setup)

-## Build Libra CLI Client and Connect to the Testnet
+## Build Diem CLI Client and Connect to the Testnet

-To connect to a validator node running on the Libra testnet, run the client as shown below.
+To connect to a validator node running on the Diem testnet, run the client as shown below.

 ```bash
 ./scripts/cli/start_cli_testnet.sh